Nitroglycerin: History

 Nitroglycerin was the first practical explosive produced that was stronger than black powder.
-It was first synthesized by the Italian chemist Ascanio Sobrero in 1847, working under Théophile-Jules Pelouze at the University of Turin.
-Sobrero initially called his discovery pyroglycerine and warned vigorously against its use as an explosive.
+It was synthesized by the Italian chemist Ascanio Sobrero in 1846, working under Théophile-Jules Pelouze at the University of Turin.
+Sobrero initially called his discovery "pyroglycerin" and warned vigorously against its use as an explosive.

-Nitroglycerin was later adopted as a commercially useful explosive by Alfred Nobel, who experimented with safer ways to handle the dangerous compound after his younger brother, Emil Oskar Nobel, and several factory workers were killed in an explosion at the Nobels' armaments factory in 1864 in Heleneborg, Sweden.
+Nitroglycerin was adopted as a commercially useful explosive by Alfred Nobel, who experimented with safer ways to handle the dangerous compound after his younger brother, Emil Oskar Nobel, and several factory workers were killed in an explosion at the Nobels' armaments factory in 1864 in Heleneborg, Sweden.

 One year later, Nobel founded Alfred Nobel and Company in Germany and built an isolated factory in the Krümmel hills of Geesthacht near Hamburg.
 This business exported a liquid combination of nitroglycerin and gunpowder called "Blasting Oil", but this was extremely unstable and difficult to handle, as evidenced in numerous catastrophes.
 The buildings of the Krümmel factory were destroyed twice.

-In April 1866, three crates of nitroglycerin were shipped to California for the Central Pacific Railroad, which planned to experiment with it as a blasting explosive to expedite the construction of the 1659 ft Summit Tunnel through the Sierra Nevada Mountains.
-One of the crates exploded, destroying a Wells Fargo company office in San Francisco and killing 15 people.
+In April 1866, several crates of nitroglycerin were shipped to California, three of which were destined for the Central Pacific Railroad, which planned to experiment with it as a blasting explosive to expedite the construction of the 1659 ft Summit Tunnel through the Sierra Nevada Mountains.
+One of the remaining crates exploded, destroying a Wells Fargo company office in San Francisco and killing 15 people.
 This led to a complete ban on the transportation of liquid nitroglycerin in California.
 The on-site manufacture of nitroglycerin was thus required for the remaining hard-rock drilling and blasting required for the completion of the First transcontinental railroad in North America.